cognetive/VPC-Flow-Logs-Analytics/README.md

 `$ pip install git+https://github.com/cognetive/VPC-Flow-Logs-Analytics.git`

 ## Data Format
 Analytics uses Pandas and assumes IBM format for VPC Flow Logs.
-Thus, the data should be provided as a Pandas Dataframe which contains the following fields (as columns):
+Thus, the data should be provided as a Pandas Dataframe named *flowlogs_df*, which contains the following fields (as columns):
 - Start
 - Last
 - Status